Project-MONAI/tutorials/README.md

 ##### [MLFlow](./experiment_management/spleen_segmentation_mlflow.ipynb)
 An example of experiment management with [MLFlow](https://www.mlflow.org/docs/latest/tracking.html), using 3D spleen segmentation as an example.
 ##### [MONAI bundle integrates MLFlow](./experiment_management/bundle_integrate_mlflow.ipynb)
-An example shows how to enable and custom MLFlow in MONAI workflow based process like MONAI bundle and MONAI engine.
+An example shows how to easily enable and customize the MLFlow for experiment management in MONAI bundle.

 #### <ins>**Federated Learning**</ins>
 ##### [NVFlare](./federated_learning/nvflare)